Manhattan New York Temple: History

-Architecture and design elements
+The Manhattan New York Temple was dedicated in four sessions on June 13, 2004, by Hinckley.

+Design and architecture

+The building has a modern architectural style, coupled with a traditional Latter-day Saint temple design.
+The architectural work reflects both the cultural heritage of New York City and the spiritual significance of the church.

+Exterior

+The structure stands six stories tall, constructed with light, variegated granite.
+The exterior is characterized by a steeple and a statue of the angel Moroni.
+The design uses elements that reflect both local culture and broader church symbolism; it was intended to stand as a symbol of the church while blending in with surrounding New York City landmarks such as the Lincoln Center.

+Interior

+The interior features a large glass mural and several paintings, centered around the celestial room, which is designed to foster a spiritually uplifting environment.
+The temple includes a baptistry, two ordinance rooms, and two sealing rooms, each designed for ceremonial use.

+Symbols

-The temple incorporates a variety of symbolic elements that evoke basic doctrinal beliefs of the LDS Church concerning Jesus Christ and his teachings as understood by Latter-day Saints, as well as symbols important within the local community.
-Manhattan temple design motifs include "living waters," beehives, olives and olive trees, grapevines, starbursts, and the Statue of Liberty.
+The temple incorporates a variety of symbolic elements that reflect basic doctrinal beliefs of the LDS Church concerning Jesus Christ and his teachings, as well as symbols important within the local community.
+The temple's design motifs include "living waters," beehives, olives and olive trees, grapevines, starbursts, and the Statue of Liberty.
 Even the furniture upholstery tacks incorporate specific symbolic elements (e.g., crowns, stars, beehives, etc.).
 Carved into the medium-stain oak wood panels and molding are beehives, while door handle escutcheon plates incorporate the Statue of Liberty torch together with fig or grape leaves and stars.
 Curved archways above ordinance room doors and mirrors contain design elements specifically adapted from the Salt Lake Temple.

 On the main (first or ground-level) floor of the temple, directly in front of two interior bronze front doors that incorporate abstract starbursts, is a large art glass mural depicting the resurrected Christ speaking with two of his disciples on the road to Emmaus.
 Also on the main floor is the baptistry, where vicarious baptisms are performed.
 Above the baptismal font is a large mural showing the waters of the Jordan River flowing down toward the font.